 Back in Spring of 2017, with the Chrome 62 browser, Google introduced a system which helped users see which websites don't encrypt user data that is received.

-It comes without saying - no website owners want their websites to be branded with a mark that makes them look like they aren't secure.
+And it comes without saying - no website owners want their websites to be branded with a mark that makes them look like they aren't secure.

-With the new version of Chrome, the address bar will always feature one of the three statuses of the page's security.
+With the new version of Chrome, the address bar will always feature one of the three statuses of the page's security:

 - Secure will be reserved for HTTPS websites with full SSL encryption.

 - Info/Not secure will mark basic website with no SSL.

 - Not secure/Dangerous is going to be left for pages with no SSL and with a history of collecting sensitive user data.